At a Glance

 : 6 weeks

-Georgetown welcomes participation in this course from all qualified university students (non-Georgetown students are welcome), teachers, and professionals.
+Georgetown welcomes participation in this course from all qualified university students (non-Georgetown students are welcome).

 Number of credits

 - Minimum 3.0 GPA

 - HSCI 101-Human Biology OR BIOL 103-Introductory Biology I

 - and CHEM 001-Chemistry